flutter/website/src/docs/resources/architectural-overview.md

 this adds overhead that can be significant, particularly where there is a lot of interaction between the UI and the app logic.

-By contrast, Flutter minimizes those abstractions, bypassing the system UI widget libraries in favor of its own widget set.
+By contrast, Flutter minimizes those abstractions, by passing the system UI widget libraries in favor of its own widget set.
 The Dart code that paints Flutter’s visuals is compiled into native code, which uses Skia for rendering.
 Flutter also embeds its own copy of Skia as part of the engine, allowing the